astro-wjz/FLASH-code-installation/Guide-easy.md

 /abcde/usrname/flash/software/hypre
 ```

-If you want to install another one, you can install openmpi or mpich, or both
+If users want to install another one, users can install openmpi or mpich, or both

-You can download mpich at ：www.mpich.org/downloads/
+Users can download mpich at ：www.mpich.org/downloads/

-You can download openmpi at : https://www.open-mpi.org/software/ompi/v4.0/
+Users can download openmpi at : https://www.open-mpi.org/software/ompi/v4.0/
 ```
 tar -zxvf filename.tar.gz
 ```